hmf/mdocMill/README.md

 ...
 ```

 We must therefore first exclude the Scala 3 compiler related libraries that are dependencies of MDoc.
-Then we add the compiuler version we are using in our code.
+Then we add the compiler version we are using in our code.
 Here is the relevant code snippet of the build script:

 ```scala
   def mdocDep: Task[Agg[Dep]] = T.task{